HCR™ Technology Citation Notes

 -

-HCR™ IF + HCR™ RNA-FISH enables a unified approach to multiplexed, quantitative, high-resolution protein immunofluorescence (IF) and RNA fluorescence in situ hybridization (RNA-FISH), with quantitative 1-step enzyme-free HCR™ signal amplification performed for all protein and RNA targets simultaneously (Schwarzkopf et al., 2021).
+HCR™ RNA-FISH/IF enables a unified approach to multiplex, quantitative, high-resolution RNA fluorescence in situ hybridization (RNA-FISH) and protein immunofluorescence (IF), with quantitative 1-step enzyme-free HCR™ signal amplification performed for all RNA and protein targets simultaneously (Schwarzkopf et al., 2021).

 -